 In this section, you will outline the financial requirements, including both initial investment and the financial structure for the first operational year of your BBQ restaurant.

 These expenses can be divided into two main categories: startup costs and ongoing operational expenses.
+Make sure to include them in your restaurant budget.

 Startup Costs (Initial Investments)